 England seem to be suffering a lot of injustice.

 In fact, this statistic is quite vague.
-It seems that the British press is caught up in the frenzy of criticizing their team.
+It seems that the British press is caught up in the frenzy of criticizing their own team.
 Of the 6 slowest attacking teams in EURO (according to the statistics just mentioned), there are 5 "bogeymen".
-Spain, Germany, Portugal are all among them (the remaining team is Slovakia).
+Spain, Germany, Portugal are all in this list (the remaining team is Slovakia).
 On the contrary, of the 3 teams with the fastest ball speed, 2 teams have been eliminated (Poland, Czech Republic, the remaining team is Georgia).
 With the same statistical method, when looking at the English Premier League, people see that the team with the slowest ball speed (1.38 m/s) is the great champion Man.City!

 Source: https://thanhnien.vn/euro-2024-len-bong-cham-la-mot-khuet-diem-hinh-nhu-thien-ha-nham-roi-185240628204721524.htm